 - ‘These days we are so well-behaved’ is ironic, I think it highlights the whole concept of hypocrisy in the Gileadean system.
 On the outside, society here is supposed to be ‘sacred’ and supporting women.
 In reality, it’s corrupt and oppresses women for the benefit of fanatics, mostly men.

 You might be thinking I’ve only analysed 3 quotes, and the full book has a lot more to say then what I’ve discovered.
-My real motivation for doing this is not to analyse the whole book in depth, but just to exercise an imaginary “critical reading muscle”.
-Hope this helped spark your own ideas – critical reading is an individual thing!
+Rather, I hope this helped spark your own ideas – critical reading is an individual thing!

 Keep reading and read-joicing!